-After moving the shoulder belts, press the removable pad against the fastener tape and install the pad to the seatback.
+After moving the shoulder belts, press the removable pad against the fastener tapes and install the pad to the seatback.
 Make sure the belts go through the slots in the pad that match the shoulder belt slots being used.

-• If your child's shoulders are above the upper shoulder belt position, do not use the built-in child restraint.
-Your child should use the vehicle's seat belts.
+If your child's shoulders are above the upper shoulder belt position, do not use the built-in child restraint.
+Your child should use the adult lap and shoulder belt.

-- Using the vehicle's safety belts on a child seated on the child restraint cushion can cause serious injury to the child in a sudden stop or crash. - After moving the shoulder belts, make sure the belts are properly routed and that they are not twisted or flipped over.
+- When the built-in child restraint is in use, do not use the adult lap and shoulder belt instead of the builtin child restraint seat belt as it can cause severe injury to the child in a sudden stop or crash. - After moving the shoulder belts, make sure the belts are properly routed and that they are not twisted or flipped over.

-5. Sit the child on the child seat.
+Sit the child on the child seat.
 Place a shoulder belt over each shoulder.
 Insert the tabs into the buckle.

-- After inserting the tabs, make sure the tabs and buckle are locked and that the shoulder belts and buckle strap are not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tabs and buckle. - If the seat belt does not function normally, immediately contact your Toyota dealer.
+- After inserting the tabs, make sure the tabs and buckle are locked and that the shoulder belts and buckle strap are not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tabs and buckle.